Si-Nan/VASAseq_2022/README.md

-# Index of computational methods used for VASA-seq's manuscript
+# Index for the computational methods used in the VASA-seq manuscript